Clicky

 Set realistic budgets.
 Whether you are fully supporting your college student, or they plan to have a part-time job or apply for financial aid, setting a realistic budget will help these students decide ahead of time how they will budget and spend their money.
 This will also help stay away from negative financial behaviors.

 Teach them to monitor their spending.
-Without monitoring their money, they might get surprised at where their money went.
+Without monitoring their money, they might be surprised at where their money went.
 Students tend to underestimate their spending, and they are not immune to that.
 It is important that you teach them to monitor their credit cards and bank accounts for available balances, for their spending, and even for fraud.

 Get financially engaged.
 Help your students to keep and maintain their finances in shape.
 Mobile and online interactive tools are resources that are readily available to help them with insights into spending patterns, regular reminders to save, and other helpful intelligent features.

 College is undeniably expensive.
-From books to dormitory rooms, school supplies and even transportation, the list of expenses does not seem to end.
+From books to dormitory rooms, school supplies, and even transportation, the list of expenses does not seem to end.
 But all these things can be managed, especially when you learn how to save, budget, and become financially savvy.

 Are you ready to earn a trade certificate?
 See this list for The 40 Highest Paying Jobs With A Trade School Education!